mikanur10/FR/README.md

 # Forgerock/ID.me

-ID.me’s Identity Gateway platform provides a SAML 2.0 capable IDP service, which supports standardized, signed and encrypted assertions and different attribute bundles.
-This functionality can be used to enable applications to participate in a federated single sign-on (SSO) relationship with the ID.me network of credentials.
+ID.me’s Identity Gateway platform provides an OIDC / OAuth 2.0 capable service.
+This functionality can be used in conjunction with ForgeRock to enable applications to participate in a federated single sign-on (SSO) relationship with the ID.me network of credentials.